mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 However, range is halved as these weapons are designed to be air- launched and do not have the thrust required to climb to great altitude.

-The ‘Blue Fantail’ designation comes from the brand name of a leading guided rocket system.
+The 'Blue Fantail' designation comes from the brand name of a leading guided rocket system.
 It is generically applied to all rocket systems of this sort, although most have their own codenames.
 The Blue Fantail designator is designed to be fitted in a fixed mount on an aircraft or a